 Methi Murgh Malai; few details:

 As I already mentioned the cooking process of Methi Murgh Malai is not elaborate.
-I have marinated the chicken with Fresh cream along with Kasuri Methi, Black Pepper Powder, and Ginger and also Garlic paste for eight hours.
+I marinated the chicken with Fresh cream along with Kasuri Methi, Black Pepper Powder, Ginger, and also Garlic paste for eight hours.
 Then there were around 30 minutes of cooking with limited spices and the dish was ready.
-This dosh is dominated with both cream and also Kasuri Methi and I prefer to not to use other spices.
+This dosh is dominated by both cream and also Kasuri Methi and I prefer not to use other spices.
 The recipe calls for no chili powder and also turmeric powder or other basic spices.

 I have cooked around 2 kg chicken, however, sharing the recipe for 1 kg chicken for the ease of the readers.